-Ongoing cases should be reviewed in a timely manner, a minimum of bi-weekly.
+• Ongoing cases should be reviewed in a timely manner, a minimum of bi-weekly.
 If it is felt that a case does not require update on this frequency, the case notes

-- should reflect the reasoning for this e.g. a meeting is due to take place in 2 weeks. - If there are no updates to note, but the case review has been completed, a note should be added to state this. - Case owners are responsible for flagging to the ASB and Vulnerability Team Leader if their updates are falling outside of this time period. - All case updates must be logged on the database within 2 working days of their receipt, or another team member be asked to complete if needed. - An update should be logged that the case has been reviewed, even if there are no updates to provide. - The case owner is responsible for logging of all updates on each case, unless they are on leave or off sick.
-In which case another member of the team will log these. - Justifications should be added in for decision making where appropriate, such as information sharing or any deviation from procedures. - Emails that detail any specific issues with the case and action taken, should be attached as separate files, rather than the body of the text copied and pasted into a file note.
+- should reflect the reasoning for this e.g. a meeting is due to take place in 2 weeks. - If there are no updates to note, but the case review has been completed, a note should be added to state this. - Case owners are responsible for flagging to the Safeguarding Team Lead if their updates are falling outside of this time period. - All case updates must be logged on the database within 2 working days of their receipt, or another team member be asked to complete if needed. - An update should be logged that the case has been reviewed, even if there are no updates to provide. - The case owner is responsible for logging of all updates on each case, unless they are on leave or off sick.
+In which case another member of the team will log these. - Justifications should be added in for decision making where appropriate, such as information sharing or any deviation from procedures. - Rational / decisions making should be clearly documented with notes along with the voice of the child / adult documented at every opportunity - Emails that detail any specific issues with the case and action taken, should be attached as separate files, rather than the body of the text copied and pasted into a file note.
 This does not need to be all correspondence.